pushpendra-upadhyay-lilly/ItsBreakTime/README.md

 ## Acknowledgments

-ItsBreakTime is inspired by LookAway, bringing digital wellness features to everyone through open source.[3][2][1]
+BreakMate is inspired by LookAway, bringing digital wellness features to everyone through open source.[3][2][1]

 ---